nic2703/bittleisaac/README.md

 # bitrobotics
 (WIP) Library for various Bittle, Python and ROS integrations.
 My intention is to build a library of functions to easily upload to and control Petoi Bittle using a Raspberry Pi 3A+.
 This probably is going to expand to ROS/Isaac Sim integration.

-# What currently works
+## What currently works
+I am very pleased to announce that /isaacgym now works.
+Please follow the instructions in the associated README.md.

 /uploader contains prototype upload_run.py and runscript.py which both work.
-Please refer to SerialConnection/README.md on how to properly set up the Raspberry Pi. upload_run.py defines a function which makes it easy to upload and execute scripts to the Raspberry Pi from the PC. runscript.py is a helper function which is triggered by upload_run.py and runs on the Raspberry Pi in addition to the user file.
+Please refer to SerialConnection/README.md on how to properly set up the Raspberry Pi.

-# Added in last merge
+## Added in last merge
-- Updated runscript.py to work with ardSerial.py and SerialCommunications.py, allowing Bittle to dance now :D
-- Configured dos2unix for running files in runscript.py
-- Input argument conditions for all upload_run.py and runscript.py
-- Better error handling
-- Added function descriptions
-- Reorganized functions and ensured cleanup
+- Added and cleaned /isaacgym from [IsaacGymEnvs](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs)
-- Got real-time output working on upload_run.py, currently working on runscript.py
+- Added Bittle integrations including from [Fork: IsaacGymEnvs](https://github.com/AIWintermuteAI/IsaacGymEnvs/tree/main)
+- Added documentation/debugging

-# Roadmap
+## Roadmap
+- Upgrade Bittle servo board to ESP32 in anticipation of ROS integration
 - Get real-time output working on runscript.py
 - Make and runs tests for library (including movement tests)
 - Add remote shutdown command